-Dake obtained his bachelors in math and history from the University of Chicago, where he wrote an award-winning thesis on the construction of Beijing’s first subway.
-He’s interested in cutting-edge news technology like 360 video, text mining, and natural language processing, and is HEFAT trained and an FAA-certified drone pilot.
+Dake went to the University of Chicago, where he majored in history and math and wrote an award-winning thesis on the construction of Beijing’s first subway.
+He’s interested in data, satellite imagery, and open source intelligence techniques, and is HEFAT trained and an FAA-certified drone pilot.
 In addition to his native English, Dake is proficient in Mandarin, conversant in Korean, and struggling in (but learning) Arabic.